oleggrishechkin/react-tagged-state/website/docs/advanced/create-a-computed.md

 # Create a computed

+## Creating

 Computed is a value container too.
 It's a combination of signals.
-Nested computed allowed.

-## Create your first computed

-For create a computed you should call createComputed with selector.
+Let's create a computed!

 ```typescript
 import {